-- Remuneration paid in any medium other than cash to an employee for service not in the course of the employing unit's trade or business. - Remuneration paid for agricultural labor performed in any medium other than cash. - Any tip, gratuity or service charge received by an employee, with certain exceptions. - Remuneration which the individual receives for drill, training or other national guard or reserve activity which occurs on not more than one weekend per month. - Remuneration paid to an employee if at the time of the payment it is reasonable to believe that a corresponding deduction is allowable under §217 of the IRC relating to moving expenses. - Any contribution, payment or service provided by an employer which may be excluded from gross income under §120 of the IRC. - Any payment made or benefit furnished to an employee if it is reasonable to believe that the employee will be able to exclude the payment or benefit from income under §127, relating to educational assistance, or §129, relating to dependent care assistance, of the IRC. - The value of meals or lodging furnished by the employer if reasonable to believe that the employee will be able to exclude these items from income under §119 of the IRC. - Any payment made by an employer to a survivor or the estate of a former employee after the calendar year in which the employee died. - Any benefit provided to an employee if reasonable to believe that the employee will exclude the benefit from income under §74(c) relating to employee achievement awards, §117 relating to qualified scholarships or §132 relating to certain fringe benefits of the IRC.
+- (5) under or to an exempt governmental deferred compensation plan; as defined in §3121(v)(3) of the IRC; - (6) to supplement pension benefits under a plan or trust described in this paragraph to take into account some portion of the increase in the cost of living since retirement; - (7) or under a cafeteria plan within the meaning of §125 of the IRC if such a payment would not be treated as wages without regard to such plan. - Remuneration paid in any medium other than cash to an employee for service not in the course of the employing unit's trade or business. - Remuneration paid for agricultural labor performed in any medium other than cash. - Any tip, gratuity or service charge received by an employee, with certain exceptions. - Remuneration which the individual receives for drill, training or other national guard or reserve activity which occurs on not more than one weekend per month. - Remuneration paid to an employee if at the time of the payment it is reasonable to believe that a corresponding deduction is allowable under §217 of the IRC relating to moving expenses. - Any contribution, payment or service provided by an employer which may be excluded from gross income under §120 of the IRC. - Any payment made or benefit furnished to an employee if it is reasonable to believe that the employee will be able to exclude the payment or benefit from income under §127, relating to educational assistance, or §129, relating to dependent care assistance, of the IRC. - The value of meals or lodging furnished by the employer if reasonable to believe that the employee will be able to exclude these items from income under §119 of the IRC. - Any payment made by an employer to a survivor or the estate of a former employee after the calendar year in which the employee died. - Any benefit provided to an employee if reasonable to believe that the employee will exclude the benefit from income under §74(c) relating to employee achievement awards, §117 relating to qualified scholarships or §132 relating to certain fringe benefits of the IRC.

-A.R.S. § 26-613.01(A and B): An employee is an individual who performs services for an employing unit and who is subject to the direction, rule or control of the employing unit as to both the method of performing the services and the result to be accomplished.
+A.R.S. § 26-613.01(A, B and H): An employee is an individual who performs services for an employing unit and who is subject to the direction, rule or control of the employing unit as to both the method of performing the services and the result to be accomplished.
 This definition does not include:

-- An individual who performs services as an independent contractor, business person, agent or consultant, or in a capacity characteristic of an independent profession, trade, skill or occupation. - An individual subject to the direction, rule, control or subject to the right of direction, rule or control of an employing unit solely because of a provision of law regulating the employing unit. - An individual or class of workers whose services have been exempted by the Internal Revenue Service from Federal Unemployment Tax. - An individual whose services the employing unit demonstrates are performed in the same manner as a similarly situated class of workers whose services have been exempted by the Internal Revenue Service from Federal Unemployment Tax. - An individual or class of workers that have previously been found not to be employees in prior audits by the department, but have currently been found to be employees due to prior audit errors, will not be treated as employees by the department for any previous time, but the employer will be required to begin reporting those workers during the next quarter.
+- An individual who performs services as an independent contractor, business person, agent or consultant, or in a capacity characteristic of an independent profession, trade, skill or occupation. - An individual subject to the direction, rule, control or subject to the right of direction, rule or control of an employing unit solely because of a provision of law regulating the employing unit. - An individual or class of workers by adding language regarding affirmative treatment by the Internal Revenue Service regarding independent contractor relationship. - An individual whose services the employing unit demonstrates are performed in the same manner as a similarly situated class of workers whose services have been exempted by the Internal Revenue Service from Federal Unemployment Tax. - An individual or class of workers that have previously been found not to be employees in prior audits by the department, but have currently been found to be employees due to prior audit errors,